unchartedsoftware/xdata-salt-tiling/src/main/scala/software/uncharted/xdata/ops/topics/README.md

-Biterm Topic Models
+# Biterm Topic Models

 This project represents just the latest in a series of variations and extensions of Biterm Topic Models (Yan et al. 2013) Variations implemented here include:
-    a Dirichlet Process for nonparametric Bayesian inference so the model can grow in complexity option of using weights (TFIDF scores) on words rather than +/- 1 for sample recorder counts the word dictionary can be inferred for each day separately from the input text.
+  - A Dirichlet Process for nonparametric Bayesian inference so the model can grow in complexity
+  - Option of using weights (TFIDF scores) on words rather than +/- 1 for sample recorder counts
+  - The word dictionary can be inferred for each day separately from the input text.

  General inputs:
     rdd                             - key-value RDD partitoned by date (date, (tweet_id, tweet_text))

 BDPParallel input: